 As a kid I did it all really, less so now.
 I played football for my local club in Derbyshire from under-9s right through to the men’s team, and skippered my school team before Mr Wright disgracefully stripped me of the captaincy in 3rd year.
 A match report once described me as “a beguiling blend of midfield grace and aggression” – I was Xabi Alonso, more or less.

 I was in the cricket teams and basketball teams, played tennis for a local club, but middle distance running was really my thing.
 This is a Partridge-esque boast, but I never lost an 800m, 1500m or cross country race in my entire time at secondary school, and ran for the county in those events.
-I broke a few school records too, but I definitely never use my contacts still at the school to see if those records still stand (they don’t).
+I broke a few school records too, but I definitely never use my contacts still at the school (I do) to see if those records still stand (they don’t).

 My Dad was a scratch golfer and I attempted to follow in his glorious footsteps without any real success, other than when I won the Derbyshire Schools event at Matlock Golf Club in about 1993.
 It was the nett prize, but I never tell people that – I just say I won the Derbyshire Schools, which technically is not a lie.
 I birdied 10 and eagled 11 that day, which remains my greatest two hole run.
 I still play golf every now and again (as well as 5-a-side football), but I’m a significantly worse golfer now than I was in my teens.

 Netball and showjumping were my things in my youth, and I also did a bit of archery which was great fun.
 As a busy Mum, recreation time is thin on the ground – indeed I usually have to book time off work and go on holiday to achieve it!
 We love skiing and try to ski as much as possible, while my daughter plays football for Southampton FC and I’m often found cheering her on at weekends.